Creating Consistency and Optimizing Operations to Address Lead and Copper Rule Revisions

 - Identified strategies to improve process control in finished water pH consistency

-- Developed loop testing plan and constructed and operated two pipe loop systems
+- Developed a loop-testing plan, and constructed and operated two pipe-loop systems

 Mitigating Copper Pitting and Optimizing Corrosion Control

-Hazen identified corrosion control treatment alternatives to minimize lead release into drinking water and reduce the potential for copper pitting corrosion.
-Once the client identified their preferred alternative treatments, additional pipe testing was also carried out to cover alkalinity/Dissolved Inorganic Carbon (DIC) adjustment, and phosphate inhibitors.
+Hazen identified corrosion-control treatment alternatives to minimize lead release into drinking water and reduce the potential for copper-pitting corrosion.
+Once CCMWA identified preferred alternative treatments, additional pipe testing was carried out to cover alkalinity/Dissolved Inorganic Carbon (DIC) adjustment, and phosphate inhibitors.

-Results from the pipe loop studies revealed that the use of phosphoric acid reduced the potential for copper pitting and provided optimal corrosion control to reduce lead leaching into drinking water.
-Approval from the Georgia Environmental Protection Agency was obtained for the full-scale implementation of phosphoric acid for corrosion control at both of CCMWA’s treatment facilities.
+Results from pipe-loop studies revealed that the use of phosphoric acid reduced the potential for copper pitting and provided optimal corrosion control to reduce lead leaching into drinking water.
+Approval from the Georgia Environmental Protection Agency was obtained for the full-scale implementation of phosphoric acid for corrosion control at both of CCMWA’s water treatment facilities.